jcbarrett1/jcbarrett1.github.io/projects.md

 ## Echoes of the Subterra Game
 A Shoot em Up game developed over the course of 2 months for a game development class.
 Written in the Wolfie2D engine, it involved writing custom engine and rendering code and roughly 30,000 lines of additional code total.
-All the assets and are custom made for this game.
+All the assets are custom made for this game.

 <a href="https://echo-of-the-subterra.web.app/"> Play it here.</a>
 <img src="/assets/EOSTtitle.png"/>